-You can optionally specify management and Vulnerability Advisor (VA) nodes in your cluster.
+You can optionally specify management, Vulnerability Advisor (VA), and etcd nodes in your cluster.

-You determine the architecture of your IBM Cloud Private cluster before you install it.
+You need to determine the architecture of your IBM Cloud Private cluster before you install it.
+Configuration of multiple master nodes for master node high availability and separation of the management node from the master node are only options during installation.
 After installation, you can add or remove only worker, proxy, management, and VA nodes from your cluster.
-You cannot convert a standard cluster into a high availability cluster, or add more master nodes to a high availability cluster.

 A boot or bootstrap node is used for running installation, configuration, node scaling, and cluster updates.
 Only one boot node is required for any cluster.
 You can use a single node for both master and boot.

 You can use a single boot node for multiple clusters.
 In such a case, the boot and master cannot be on a single node.
 Each cluster must have its master node.
 On the boot node, you must have a separate installation directory for each cluster.
 If you are providing your own certificate authority (CA) for authentication, you must have a separate CA domain for each cluster.

 A master node provides management services and controls the worker nodes in a cluster.
 Master nodes host processes that are responsible for resource allocation, state maintenance, scheduling and monitoring.
 Because a high availability (HA) environment contains multiple master nodes, if the leading master node fails, failover logic automatically promotes a different node to the master role.
 Hosts that can act as the master are called master candidates.

 A worker node is a node that provides a containerized environment for running tasks.
 As demands increase, more worker nodes can easily be added to your cluster to improve performance and efficiency.
 A cluster can contain any number of worker nodes, but a minimum of one worker node is required.